You walk onto your front porch. A praying mantis perches on a porch rail or table.

-You could get an infection from a praying mantis bite, but it is unlikely you will be bitten unless you deserve it.
+You could get an infection from a bite, but it is unlikely you will be bitten unless you deserve it.

-Female praying mantises lay their eggs during the autumn and die soon after.
+Female variety lay their eggs during the autumn and die soon after.

 They lay eggs on sheltered, stationary objects such as twigs, fence posts and under the eaves of houses and outbuildings.